-- 56-67.
-The Project, as conditioned herein, will address the lack of affordable rental units in the Town for seniors aged 75 and older, and will also address the lack of affordable homeownership units.
-The final proposed Project consists of 12 duplex units housed in six (6) structures, of which 25% of the units (3 units) will be designated as affordable units and subject to a deed rider as required by the Subsidizing Agency, together with 124 age-restricted (62+) senior residential units in a single, four-floor building, of which 25% of the units (31 units) will be made available for lease to low and moderate income persons. - 57.68.
+- 31.35.
+The Project, as conditioned herein, will partially address the lack of affordable rental units in the Town for seniors aged 75-62 and older, and will also partially address the lack of affordable homeownership units.
+The final proposed Project consists of 12 duplex units housed in six (6) structures, of which 25% of the units (3 units) will be designated as affordable units and subject to a deed rider as required by the Subsidizing Agency, together with 124 age-restricted (62+) senior residential units in a single, four-floor building, of which 25% of the units (31 units) will be made available for lease to low and moderate income persons. - 32.36.
 The creation of 124 units of senior rental housing, with 25% of such units made affordable to low and moderate income residents, is responsive to the concerns raised in the Arlington Master Plan and its determination that "[c]hanging demographics will result in a growing number of Arlington residents over the age of 65 in coming years.
 The Town may not be able to accommodate all of its older residents on fixed incomes in the coming years."
-Master Plan, p.88.
+Master Plan, p.88. - 33.37.
+In as much ass the Board and Applicant have negotiated the terms of most of the The Board finds that the conditions imposed in Section IV of this Decision during the public hearings, the Board finds that the proposed conditions are necessary in order to address Local Concerns.
+The Board finds that such conditions will not render the project uneconomic. <for discussion> To the extent that such conditions may render the project uneconomic (as defined in 760 CMR 56.02), the Board finds that the Local Concerns outweigh the potential benefits of the proposed affordable units.

-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA
+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC

+Off Dorothy Road, Arlington, MA

 , 2021

-Page 21 of 64
+Page 35 of 77